 2. The sound of a whip, and the noise of rumbling wheels, and the galloping of horse, and the bounding of chariot,

 3.mounted horseman, and flashing sword, and glittering spear, and a multitude of slain, a mass of corpses.
 There is no end of dead bodies; they will stumble over their corpses,

 4.all because of the multitude of whoredoms of the harlot, the beautiful, well-favored mistress of sorceries, who sells nations with her whoredoms and families with her sorceries.

-5. “Behold, I am against you,” says the Lord of hosts, “and I will take off your robes that are on your body and expose your nakedness to the nations, and your shame to the kingdoms.
+Lord of Hosts, and I will remove your robes from your body and expose your nakedness to the nations and your shame to the kingdoms.

 6.I will cast abominations upon you!
 I will disgrace you and make you a spectacle!

 7.It shall come to pass that everyone who sees you will flee from you, saying, ‘Nineveh is devastated!’
 Who will weep for her?
 Where will I find comforters for you?

-8.Are you better than No-Amon, who was situated with the Nile waters surrounding her, whose rampart was the sea, her protective wall, water?
+8.Are you better than No-Amon, which was situated with the Nile waters surrounding her, whose rampart was the sea, her protective wall, water?

-9. Cush and Egypt were her might, and it was limitless.
-Put and Lubim have been your helpers.
+9.Ethiopia and Egypt have been her might, and it was limitless; Put and Lybia have been your helpers.

-10.Yet she became an exile; she went into captivity.
+10.Yet, she became an exile; she went into captivity.
 Her children were dashed to pieces at the head of all the streets, and they cast lots for her nobles, and all her mighty men were bound in fetters.

-11.You will also be drunk.
-You will hide yourself.
-You will seek protection from the enemy.
+11.You will also be drunk; you will hide yourself; you will seek protection from the enemy.

-12.All your strongholds are fig trees with ripe fruits.
-When they are shaken, they will fall into the mouth of the eater.
+12.All your strongholds are fig trees with ripe fruits; when they are shaken, they will fall into the mouth of the eater.

 13.Behold, your people in your midst are women.
 The gates of your land are opened to your enemies.
 Fire consumes the bars of your city gates.

 14.Draw water for yourself for the siege!
 Strengthen your fortresses!
 Go to the mire and tread the mortar!
 Make the brick firm!

 15.There will the fire devour you.
 A sword will cut you off.
 It will devour you like the devouring locust.
 Multiply yourself like the devouring locust!
 Multiply yourself like the young locust!

 16.You have made your merchants more numerous than the stars of heaven.
 The devouring locust raids and flies away.

-17.Your princes are like the young locust, and your marshals are like a swarm of locust that settles on stone walls on a cold day.
-The sun rises, and it flees away, but the place where it goes is unknown.
+17.Your princes are like the young locust, and your marshals are like a swarm of locust that settles on stone walls on a cold day; the sun rises, and it flees away, and the place where they are is unknown.